hellgrenj/hulken/README.md

 **missing your framework?**
 feel free to create a *hulken_informant_x* and send me the link

+##Smash responsibly!
+Hulken knows no limits!
+Be it number of agents, times to execute each request or the length of a randomly generated post value. **IT IS YOUR FOOT! =)** Seriously though - how could hulken enforce any reasonable limits?
+What is reasonable depends on the target under test and the machine executing the test.
 ##Blog posts
 [The shortest path to stress tests ](http://hellgrenj.tumblr.com/post/96170338318/the-shortest-path-to-stress-tests)
 [Automatically generated stress tests with hulken and hulken informant](http://hellgrenj.tumblr.com/post/90755234673/automatically-generated-stress-tests-with-hulken-and)

 ##Release notes
+**0.10.0** (non breaking changes only)
+* hulken can now generate random post values. (instead of {"foo" : "bar"} you do {"foo" : "::random letters 10"}. read more about it [here](#moreOnPosts).

 **0.9.0** (non breaking changes only)
 * set HTTP headers for every request in the test by passing in the option ```headers : {'key1' : 'value1', 'key2' : 'value2'}```
 * minor code refactoring